 Network for Chris Hani Tulbagh low-cost development was upgraded to an amount of R1400000.
-The 11 kV cable from the Main supply substation in Tulbagh to supply bulk to Chris Hani is being laid at a cost of R340553 (phase 2 of three).
+The 11 kV cable from the Main supply substation in Tulbagh to supply bulk to Chris Hani laid at a cost of R340553 (phase 3 of 3) has been completed.

-Future funding for bulk infrastructure will be required over the planning period for Chris Hani external supply (Phase three), 11kV supply to the Vredebes housing development in Ceres and to the industrial area in Wolseley.
+Funding for bulk infrastructure required over the planning period for Pine Valley (Phase 2B), 11kV supply to the Vredebes housing development in Ceres and to the Skoonvlei industrial area in Bella Vista has been procured from INEP and Rural Development grants.